sarya-infoblox/networking_infoblox/doc/source/installation.rst

     $ sudo pip3 install networking-infoblox

 .. note::
-  Release 18.0.0 of the IPAM Driver supports the Wallaby release, 14.0.0 supports the Rocky release, and 12.0.1 supports the Queens release.
+  Release 19.0.0 of the IPAM Driver supports the xena release, 18.0.0 of the IPAM Driver supports the Wallaby release.

   For example, to install the IPAM Driver for Wallaby, use the following command:

-    $ sudo pip3 install networking-Infoblox==18.0.0
+    $ sudo pip3 install networking-Infoblox==19.0.0

 .. note::
-  Infoblox strongly recommends using 18.0.0, 14.0.0, 12.0.1 versions of the IPAM Driver as they include critical bug fixes.
+  Infoblox strongly recommends using 19.0.0, 18.0.0 versions of the IPAM Driver as they include critical bug fixes.

 Creating the Infoblox Neutron Database